c4dm/qm-vamp-plugins/README.txt

 The Key Detector plugin analyses a single channel of audio and continuously estimates the key of the music.

-It has three outputs: the tonic pitch of the key; a major or minor mode flag; and key (combining the tonic and major/minor into a single value).
-These outputs have the values:
+It has four outputs: the tonic pitch of the key; a major or minor mode flag; the key (combining the tonic and major/minor into a single value); and a key strength plot which reports the degree to which the chroma vector extracted from each input block correlates to the stored key profiles for each major and minor key.
+The key profiles are drawn from analysis of Book I of the Well Tempered Klavier by J S Bach, recorded at A=440 equal temperament.

+The outputs have the values:

   Tonic pitch: C = 1, C#/Db = 2, ..., B = 12

   Major/minor mode: major = 0, minor = 1

   Key: C major = 1, C#/Db major = 2, ..., B major = 12
        C minor = 13, C#/Db minor = 14, ..., B minor = 24

+  Key Strength Plot: 25 separate bins per feature, separated into 1-12
+       (major from C) and 14-25 (minor from C).
+Bin 13 is unused, not for superstitious reasons but simply so as to delimit the major and minor areas if they are displayed on a single plot by the plugin host.
+Higher bin values show increased correlation with the key profile for that key.

 The outputs are also labelled with pitch or key as text.